 In order to be able to treat anaphylactic reactions immediately, it's important to have an emergency kit nearby.
 These kits contain an adrenaline (epinephrine) injection, an antihistamine medication and an oral steroid medication in the form of a tablet or liquid.
 If the reaction is mild and you don't have breathing difficulties or circulation problems, you can take just the antihistamine and steroid medication at first.
 If the allergic reaction causes more serious problems such as breathing difficulties and circulation problems, it's important to inject the adrenaline into a muscle (preferably the thigh muscle) as soon as possible.
-You don't need the emergency services to do this.
+You don't need to wait for the emergency services to do this.
 You can inject it yourself or have someone else inject it for you.

 Which foods have to be replaced?

 Some foods – such as nuts, fish or meat – can be removed from your diet without it having any significant effects on your health.
-Others will sometimes have to be replaced in order to prevent a lack of important nutrients such as proteins or calcium.
-One example is cow's milk in children.
+Others might have to be replaced in order to prevent a lack of important nutrients such as proteins or calcium.
+One such example is cow's milk in children.
 Doctors should regularly check whether certain foods still need to be avoided, particularly in children.

 How can you tell whether foods have allergy-triggers in them?

-- nuts, e.g. almonds, hazelnuts and walnuts,
+8. Nuts, e.g. almonds, hazelnuts and walnuts

-- shellfish and mollusks (e.g. mussels, oysters and squid).
+14. Shellfish and mollusks (e.g. mussels, oysters and squid).

 What can you do if you're exposed to food allergy triggers in your workplace?

-The effects of food allergies can be officially recognized as work-related diseases.
+These effects of food allergies can be officially recognized as work-related diseases.
 In Germany, statutory accident insurers then cover the costs of certain measures.
 For instance, wearing protective clothing can reduce or prevent contact with allergens.
 Some allergens are easier to avoid than others, depending on the allergy and the type of work.

 Bundesministerium für Ernährung und Landwirtschaft (BMEL).
 Allergenkennzeichnung ist Pflicht.
 December 12, 2014.